ACROBAT | 9-MINUTE READ

 Step three is all about prioritizing.
 And it should go in tandem with your deadlines since they will often influence a task’s urgency.
 One of the most effective ways to prioritize your tasks is with color coding.

-If you want one daily schedule that works across the board, you might want to also color code tasks based on whether they’re work-related or personal.
+If you want one daily schedule that works across the board, you might also want to color code tasks based on whether they’re work-related or personal.
+Alternatively, assign each family member a specific color if the daily schedule is for the entire family.

 Some tasks you have to complete repeatedly.
 Mark any recurring events on your daily schedule.
 If you decide to add your schedule to a digital platform, you can make the tasks pop up every week or month without needing to re-add them every time.